Perpetue237/agentsculptor/README.md

 ---

-## ⚡ Quick Setup with DevContainer
+## ⚡ Developer Guide with DevContainer

 This repository provides a **VS Code DevContainer** for an optimized development environment with GPU support and vLLM.